Jamazi4/bimcat/notes.md

 scroll

 starting with composite lib
-or maybe first filters in library components
+or maybe first filters in library components - I dont think they make a lot of sense in the end.